 You need to ensure that ‘window.googleoptimizevariantzuko’ exactly matches what you’ve set up in Google Optimize, otherwise the Zuko tracking script will error.

-Now, if the user sees the variant of the page, an attribute of ‘variant_1’ will be pushed into Zuko, and you will be able to select it from the filter drop down menu in all of your reports.
+Now, if the visitor sees the variant of the page, an attribute of ‘variant_1’ will be pushed into Zuko, and you will be able to select it from the filter drop down menu in all of your reports.

 You can repeat the above for any form and any number of variants that you have set up in Google Optimize, and will therefore be able to filter your Zuko data to examine how the form-fill behaviour differs across different versions of your form.